arnaavsareen/sift-mvp/README.md

 - Local file: `/path/to/video.mp4`
 - Webcam: `0` (for default webcam)

+## Detection Capabilities

+SIFT can detect the following safety violations:

+- Missing hard hats in required areas
+- Missing safety vests in high-visibility zones
+- Missing masks, goggles, and gloves in chemical areas
+- Missing boots in construction zones

+The system uses zone-based rules that can be customized for different workplace areas, allowing for specific PPE requirements per zone.

 ## Adding Custom Detection Models

 To use a custom YOLOv8 model: